SH.10 - Student Records

 SH.10.A – Student Holds

-The College may place a hold on the release of a student's records for failure to comply with a requirement or meet an obligation of the offices of Admissions/Enrollment Services, Bursar, Financial Aid, Learning Resource Center, Student Life, or other College offices.
-A hold placed on a student for disciplinary action or for violations of the Student Code of Conduct can only be released by the Senior Student Affairs Officer or Campus Dean of Student Affairs.
+The College may place a hold on the release of a student's records for failure to comply with a requirement or meet an obligation of the offices of Admissions/Registrar, Bursar, Financial Aid, Learning Resource Center, Student Life, or other College offices.
+A hold placed on a student for disciplinary action or for violations of the Student Code of Conduct can only be released by the Associate Vice President of Student Success or a Dean of Student Success.
 Without the release of the "hold," a student may be prohibited from re-enrollment at the College.
 It is the responsibility of the student to contact the office which placed the hold on his/her records to determine if the hold can be released and the process by which that is accomplished.

 SH.10.B – Family Educational Rights and Privacy Act (FERPA)